jamesqo/gid/README.md

 # gid

-gid (aka Get It Done) is a script that adds, commits, and pushes to your Git repo in one go.
+gid is a script that adds, commits, and pushes to your Git repo in one go.

 ## Usage